Best electric mountain bikes – the top-rated e-MTBs we've tested

 Potential cable wear on steerer tube

-With 13 years of downhill and enduro race experience, Nukeproof knows a thing or two about building bikes that are able to get the most out of gravity-fed riding.
+With 13 years of downhill and enduro race experience, Nukeproof knows a thing or two about building bikes that can get the most out of gravity-fed riding.
 Nukeproof has electrified the enduro Mega to create the Megawatt, a 170mm mullet e-MTB.

 The huge amount of travel does a great job of calming hard and fast trails with big features.
 We found the suspension characteristics offered the initial suppleness and midstroke support needed to track through rooty or rocky sections without blowing deep into reserves when slamming high-speed bike park berms.
 The grip and support in corners are further enhanced by the agility offered by the mullet wheel setup, which cuts corners tighter and makes it easier to pop the front wheel up.